-People love fresh-baked cookies and cakes right out of the oven, but only farmers can sell homemade food in Rhode Island.
-Everyone else is out of luck.
+All across the United States, Americans are making food at home to sell in their communities.
+Together, they form a small but growing industry—the homemade or “cottage food” industry.
+The movement fits within a larger trend toward healthy eating and responsible sourcing, as consumers take greater interest in where their food comes from and who makes it.
 The Rhode Island Farm Home Food Manufacture Law, adopted in 2002 and modified as recently as 2012, specifies that homemade food sold at farmers’ markets and other venues in Rhode Island must be prepared “in a kitchen that is on the premises of a farm.”
 Even for farmers who qualify, complying with the law not easy.

-Since Rhode Island excludes all non-farmers from selling homemade food, fewer than 1 in 500 residents may sell food prepared in their own kitchens.
-Based on 2017 data from the U.S. Department of Agriculture, overlaid with U.S. Census data, the Rhode Island law excludes about 99.8% of residents.
+Until 2022, all non-farmers were excluded from selling homemade food.
+As a result, fewer than 1 in 500 residents could sell food prepared in their own kitchens.
+Based on 2017 data from the U.S. Department of Agriculture, overlaid with U.S. Census data, the Rhode Island law excluded about 99.8% of residents.

 |Grades For Homemade Food Laws||Rhode Island Non-Farmers||Rhode Island Farm Home Food Manufacture|